OS Notes: Scheduling

 rq = cpu_rq(cpu);

-2. Update RQ clock, clear the reschedule flag of the current running task
+2. Update the RQ clock and clear the reschedule flag of the current running task.

 __update_rq_clock(rq);